kbrimm/tic-tac-toe/README.md

-# tic-tac-go
+# tic-tac-toe

-Most definitely not a coding exercise for a job interview.
+Most definitely not a coding exercise for an interview.

 ## Gameplay Basics